-Our benefits clinic takes place every Tuesday from 9.30am to 4pm.
+Our benefits clinic takes place every Tuesday, with telephone appointments available from 9.30am to 4pm.

 Our benefits advisor can answer your questions about claiming benefits and help explain what financial support, unemployment benefits or disability benefits you might be entitled to, such as statutory sick pay (SSP), Attendance Allowance or the Personal Independence Payment.